 We steered Sherman out of Ft.
 Worth on the fourth morning of our RV road trip.
 Our destination was Goodfellow AFB Recreation Camp in San Angelo, TX which was about five hours away.
 This RV Park had no reserved spots available, so it was first come, first serve.
-We had called ahead and learned that there were a few spaces available at the time we called, but we moved along briskly in order to have a place for Sherman to spend the night.
+We had called ahead and learned that there were a few spaces available at the time we called, but we moved along briskly in order to have a place for Sherman, our Cruise America RV, to spend the night.

 By now we were becoming comfortable with the nuances of driving a motor home.
 The most difficult aspect of driving a vehicle of this type was becoming accustomed to driving with only side view mirrors to observe the traffic around you.
 The mirrors were large and easy to use and the wide angle mirrors were helpful as well.
 Nevertheless, for the first couple of days, I felt like my head was on a swivel and I was constantly casting glances from side to side.